ByteworksHomeLab/spring-ai-lab/README.md

 ## Overview

 This project is an introduction to Spring AI.
 It demonstrates running three LLMs (Large Language Models):
-- Llama 3.1 locally on the Ollama platform
+- Llama3 locally on the Ollama platform
 - Groq in the cloud
 - ChatGPT in the cloud